-Section 4: Batch Migration Setup
+Section 5: Batch Migration Setup

 Setting up a batch process is nearly as easy as setting up a migration for a single user account.
-All batch data is stored in a Transend Migrator Data (TMD) file which contains all of the settings and options you have configured in the user interface.
-Select File | Save Configuration under the main menu to saves all the current configurations to the default.tmd or custom TMD file.
+All batch data is stored in a Transend Migrator Data (TMD) file which contains all of the settings and options you have configured within the user interface.
+Select File | Save Configuration under the main menu to save all the current configurations to the default.tmd or custom TMD file.

-Before configuring and processing a batch migration, we recommend you first test the conversion of one user mailbox to become familiar with how Transend Migrator is designed.
+Before configuring and processing a batch migration, we recommend you first test the conversion of one user mailbox to become familiar with how Transend Migrator operates.